JustaLiang/Flora-and-Fauna/README.md

     ```

 4. Connect Metamask to the local network.
 In the upper right corner, click the network dropdown menu.
-   Select `Localhost` and refresh the page.
+   Select `Localhost 8545` and refresh the page.

 <img src="./assets/SelectLocal.png" alt="Select Local" width="250" height="400"/>